 - Fever and chills

-- fatigue and weakness
+- Fatigue and weakness

-- Redness, swelling or pain in the affected area
+- Redness, swelling, or pain in the affected area

-- Cough or difficulty breathing
+- Cough or breathing difficulties

-- Diarrhea or stomach problems
+- Diarrhea or stomach upset

 Treatment

-Treatment for bacterial infections typically includes:
+The treatment of bacterial infections typically includes:

 - Supportive care : Such as hydration and bed rest to help the body recover.